joeywu63/financial_planner/deliverables/iteration-02.plan.md

 ##### Deployment
 We are using firebase hosting for our project. ```firebase deploy``` is the only command we need to deploy our website.
 Once the deployment process is complete from running this command, we will be able to see our changes on a live website.
+(The URL has currently not been decided.
+We will be using a generated URL from firebase for the time being.)
-We chose firebase hosting and firebase in general because of its ease of use.
+We chose firebase hosting and firebase in general because of its ease of use and the ability to easily switch hosting services depending on the partners needs.
 Firebase will save us a significant amount of time when having to deploy which will allow our team to focus on the product and ensure it's the best it can be given the amount of time we have.